FanolSela/Tech-Trendsss/README.md

 ## Overview

-_**Project Title** Tech Trendsss is a project that gets you up to date with the new technologies coming out.
+Tech Trendsss is a project that gets you up to date with the new technologies coming out.
 The tech items are can add features to the items of your liking.
 These items are the hottest in the market!

 <br>